 “When I started this company, I was 28 years old and living out of a pop-top camper.
 Back then, it was fine to sacrifice everything for the growth of the company.
 For everyone on the team, everything has changed so much.
 Now what’s required to run a startup has come into direct conflict with our lives.”

 Though she says it breaks her heart to shut down the company, Davis is proud of how she, Dial, and the rest of the team grew over the years.

-“Everyone on our team showed tremendous tenacity,” she says.
+“Everyone on our team showed tremendous tenacity,” she said.
 “Businesses fail in a lot shorter time.
 I’m incredibly proud of our team’s ability to stay committed to something that was always challenging, even with so many wins along the way.”
-Ultimately, though, “it’s important to know when to fold and to give yourself permission to do that,” she says.
+Ultimately, though, “it’s important to know when to fold and to give yourself permission to do that,” she said.
 “You have to measure your own success in life.”

 Davis told OBJ that she has a “fantastic job lined up in the industry,” and that she’ll release the details of that new venture soon.